qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 #### GUI Portal

 Use ` GuiPortalRendering.submitNextFrameRendering(worldRenderInfo, frameBuffer)` to ask it to render the world into the framebuffer in the next frame.
-The rendered dimension, position, camera transformation can be specified in the `WorldRenderInfo`
+The rendered dimension, position, camera transformation can be specified in the `WorldRenderInfo`.

 That framebuffer will automatically be resized to be the same size as the game window.